foundry-rs/starknet-foundry/CONTRIBUTING.md

 # Contribution Guideline

-Starknet Foundry is actively developed and open for contributions!
+Starknet Foundry is under active development and is open for contributions!
 Want to get started?
 Grab any [issue](https://github.com/foundry-rs/starknet-foundry/issues) labeled with `good-first-issue`!
 Need some guidance?